How To Do Keyword Research?

 - Short-tail Keyword – “Winter boots”

-Although less people search with long-tail keywords (monthly average search rate), they tend to have a higher conversion rate.
+Although, fewer people search with long-tail keywords (monthly average search rate), they tend to have a higher conversion rate.
 This is because those who search longer, more specific terms are closer to the purchase stage of the sales funnel.

 Utilising long-tail keywords in your content can help you overtake your competition and help you reach your conversion rate goals quicker than short-tail keywords.